mars0i/masonclj/README.md

 The documentation here does not provide introductions to Clojure or MASON.
-MASON has a detailed PDF manual that begins with a tutorial and a example, but to read the MASON manual, you'll need to know a little bit of Java or have enough experience to figure it out as you read.
+MASON has a detailed PDF manual that begins with a tutorial and a example.
+To read the MASON manual, you'll need to know a little bit of Java or have enough experience to figure it out as you read.
 (My "majure" repo includes some Clojure implementations of the Students example from the MASON tutorial.)
 You will also have to learn a bit more